 - a) This task must be completed within 4 minutes, from the order of the starter including towing time.
 The trial begins only after the glider has been released from the tow.
 After release of the tow-hook, the model aircraft must start the task at Base A within one minute.
 If the one minute period expires before the model aircraft has crossed Base A for the first time, flying from Base A to Base B, then the model aircraft must be landed and re-launched within the original working time period. - b) The task consists of flying the distance starting from Base A, to Base B, and conversely, four legs in the shortest possible time. - c) The flight time is recorded to at least 1/100 sec when in flight the model aircraft first crosses Base A at the predetermined side of the safety-plane and completes four legs of the 150 metre course. - d) An audio system will inform the competitor when the model aircraft crosses the Base A or Base B (imaginary vertical planes).
 The absence of a signal will indicate that the model aircraft has failed to correctly cross the Base.
 The instruments used to check the crossing of the vertical planes must assure the parallelism of such planes.
 The signal is given when any part of the complete model aircraft in flight crosses the base.
-The source of the signal (horn, loudspeaker) must not be further then 30 metres away from the intersection of base A and the safety plane. - e) During the timed flight the competitor must stay within a distance of 10 metres either side from Base A. - f) After having completed the task, the model aircraft must land on the defined landing area, otherwise the flight will be penalised with 100 points.
-The penalty of 100 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalty was applied. - g) Model aircraft which come to rest before having completed the task will score zero.

-h) During task C the timed flight shall take place at the predetermined side of the safety plane, whilst all judges/time-keepers shall remain on the other side of the safety plane.
+The source of the signal (horn, loudspeaker) must not be further then 30 metres away from the intersection of base A and the safety plane. - e) During the timed flight the competitor must stay within a distance of 10 metres either side from Base A. - f) After having completed the task, the model aircraft must land on the defined flying site, otherwise the flight is zero. - g) Model aircraft which come to rest before having completed the task will score zero. - h) During task C the timed flight shall take place at the predetermined side of the safety plane, whilst all judges/time-keepers shall remain on the other side of the safety plane.
 The side which is to be flown shall be indicated by the organiser taking into account the direction of the sun, etc.

-The flight will be penalised with 300 points, when sighted by means of an optical aid, the safety plane is crossed by any part of the model aircraft.
+The flight will be penalised with 300 points, when sighted by means of an optical aid, the safety plane is crossed or multiple crossed by any part of the intact model aircraft.
 The instrument used to check the crossing of the vertical safety plane must also assure that the safety plane is orthogonal to Base A and Base B. The penalty of 300 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalisation was applied.